 Failure to obtain marketing approval for a product candidate will prevent us from commercializing the product candidate in a given jurisdiction.
 We have not received approval or authorization to market any product candidates from regulatory authorities in any jurisdiction and it is possible that none of our product candidates or any product candidates we may seek to develop in the future will ever obtain marketing approval or commercialization.
 We have not previously submitted a BLA to the FDA or made a similar submission to any foreign regulatory authority.
 A BLA must include extensive preclinical and clinical data and supporting information to establish our product candidate's safety and efficacy for each desired indication.
 The BLA must also include significant information regarding the CMC for our product.
 Any product candidates we develop may not be effective; may be only moderately effective; or may prove to have undesirable or unintended side effects, toxicities, or other characteristics that may preclude our obtaining marketing approval or prevent or limit commercial use.
 The FDA and other regulatory authorities have substantial discretion in the approval process and may refuse to accept our BLA applications and decide that our data are insufficient and require additional preclinical studies or clinical trials.
 The same may happen with review of our product candidates by foreign regulatory authorities.
 In addition, varying interpretations of the data obtained from preclinical studies and clinical trials could delay, limit, or prevent marketing approval of our product candidates.
 Any marketing approval we ultimately obtain may be limited or subject to restrictions or post-approval commitments that render our approved product not commercially viable.
-If we experience delays in obtaining approval or if we fail to obtain approval of any product candidates we may develop, the commercial prospects for those product candidates and our ability to generate revenues will be materially impaired and we may lose com
+If we experience delays in obtaining approval or if we fail to obtain approval of any product candidates we may lose competitive lead time as similar products enter the market.